Getting started with MiRoCloud¶

 Reset World

 resets the world completely, together with the running clock.
-Note that static objects are not reset/respawned. - The second one
+Note that static objects are not reset. - The second one

 Reset Model Poses